-I’m just another person who likes cooking.
-My approach to food is influenced by the Lithuanian culture that I grew up with, by my family (my grandma was a chef and taught cooking, so I like to believe that I inherited something from her) and by my life in the UK.
+My approach to food is influenced by the Lithuanian culture that I grew up with, by my family and by my life in the UK.

 I moved to Edinburgh after I finished university and, coming from Lithuania at the time, I discovered a vast array of new ingredients and recipes.
-Since then I’ve become increasingly curious about different cuisines and ways of cooking, especially Nordic and Baltic cuisine.
+Since then I’ve become increasingly curious about different ways of cooking and found a new appreciation for my native Baltic and Nordic cuisines.
+I’ve also noticed how home cooking has nearly died out, and when eating out, it is difficult to find food cooked from scratch.
+This and the newly found knowledge, has inspired me explore what local and seasonal produce is available and share simple recipes on this blog.

-Through experimenting, I have realised some core values that influence how I cook:
+Through cooking, eating, experimenting, and talking to others, I have realised some core values that influence how I cook and eat:

 - I believe that food is profoundly personal